Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Often, when people consider adding a dog to their lives (like the Golden Retriever), they focus only on the pros.
 For example, we may get focused on a specific breed because of how they look or because we’ve seen one in the park or on television that is calm and well-behaved.

-We can get so excited about the prospect of adding a new furball to our family that we forget that while each breed has many impressive traits or pros, but they all come with some cons, as well.
+We can get so excited about the prospect of adding a new furball to our family that we forget that while each breed has many good traits or pros, they all come with some bad traits or cons, as well.

 Golden Retrievers, like any dog breed, come with their share of pros and cons, including:

 |Easy to train||Easily bored|

 Keep in mind that our dogs are not perfect, similar to humans.
 But that is not necessarily a bad thing.
 After all, it’s the imperfections that make each of us unique.